KakakSeram/Courses/MasCompute-SQL-Quiz/README.md

 	A. All resource structures corresponding to the DML sentence.
 	B. The dependency structure of all Tasks corresponding to the DML sentence.
-	C. The dependency structure of all Operators in a Task.(TRUE)
+	C. The dependency structure of all Operators in a Task.
-	D. The dependency structure of all Tasks in a Task.(TRUE)
+	D. The dependency structure of all Tasks in a Task.

-	**Answer : C & D?**
+	**Answer : A, B & C?**

 7. Which of the following limitations in MaxCompute SQL are correct?